 - Points out Areas of Improvement: Suppose a company has a lower asset turnover ratio, as compared to its competitors it is aware that either it needs to reduce assets or increase sales, this can be done by increasing expense on business development activities or by utilizing idle capacity so the company can formulate the strategies going forward

-- Planning: Suppose a company’s debt ratio is increasing over time, it gets a hint that it needs to reduce the debt or take up other routes of funding because the assets are not sufficient to pay off the debtor won’t be in times to come.
-Therefore ratios act as a check on excessive spending or debt accumulation
+- Planning: Suppose a company’s debt ratio is increasing over time; it gets a hint that it needs to reduce the debt or take up other routes of funding because the assets are not sufficient to pay off the debtor won’t be in times to come.
+Therefore ratios act as a check on excessive spending or debt accumulation.

 Disadvantages of Financial Ratios

 - Calculation Differences: Every publisher calculates the ratios in a different manner and breaks down the information given in the financial statements and notes to the financial statements.
 At times they include certain numbers and exclude others.
 Therefore there is lower uniformity in the numbers published by different publishers.
-This makes comparison very difficult
+This makes comparison very difficult.

-Finally, we can say that the ratios help internal and external users of the financial statements to draw conclusions regarding the financial position of the company but at times it may not be easy to calculate them due to variations in their definition and calculation methodology.
+Finally, we can say that the ratios help internal and external users of the financial statements to draw conclusions regarding the financial position of the company, but at times, it may not be easy to calculate them due to variations in their definition and calculation methodology.

 This is a guide to a List of Financial Ratios.
-Here we discuss list of Financial Ratios with Formulas along with Advantages and Disadvantage.
+Here we discuss a list of Financial Ratios with Formulas along with Advantages and Disadvantage.
 You may also look at the following articles to learn more –